FROM CLIMATE GRIDLOCK TO A REGENERATIVE FINANCIAL SYSTEM GLOBAL CARBON REWARD

 The purpose of the carbon reward is to improve carbon safety using three key strategies:

-fund sufficient greenhouse gas removal, and on a global scale
+funding sufficient greenhouse gas removal, and on a global scale

-fund regeneration of natural, social and built capital.
+incentivising the regeneration of natural, social and built capital.

 The economic policy for the carbon reward has four key features: